FreshKit.

 One of the major setbacks for meal-kit services is they require commitments.
 For customers work in industries that have inconsistent and unpredictable schedules, it is hard for them to commit into a subscription based service.
 People do not have complete control of the amount of meal-kits they order each week.
 These customers want to maintain a healthy diet without having to commit.

-Long-term Goal:
+Long-term goal:

 Become the meal kit service that is known for customization.

-Potential Hurdles
+Potential hurdles

 Customer Map

-UX Detail
+UX

-Site Map
+Site map

 Sketches

-After I created the site map, I used an exercise called the Crazy 8’s to challenge myself to sketch 8 different ideas in 8 minutes to envision how the web pages would layout.
+After I created the site map, I used an exercise called the Crazy 8’s to challenge myself to sketch 8 different ideas in 8 minutes to envision how the web pages would lay out.
 I did the exercise four times, one per web page.
 The point of this exercise was to push beyond the first idea I had and come up with more ideas that could potentially be better.

 Wireframes

-One of the challenges that I faced when creating the wireframes was to ensure the customers understood FreshKit’s new approach to their service, and provide them a simple and seamless shopping experience.
+One of the challenges that I faced when creating the wireframes was to ensure the customers understood FreshKit’s new approach to their service, and provide them with a simple and seamless shopping experience.

 Visual Direction